MLRegTest: A Benchmark for the Machine Learning of Regular Languages: Experiments

 \subsection{Experimental Design}

+This subsection describes the design of our main set of experiments.
+All neural networks in these experiments use the hyperparameters determined by the grid search described in \S\ref{subsec:ExpHyperparams}.
 We examine the effects of the design factors in \Cref{variables-table} on model accuracy: six factors describe languages, two describe datasets, and one describes neural network architecture.
-A realization of the factors \Alpha{}, \Tier{}, \Class{}, \kay{}, \jay{}, and \eye{} fully specifies a regular language in MLRegTest.
-A \textit{model configuration} in the present design refers to a choice of regular language, training set size, and neural network architecture, which is to say a realization of all factors in \Cref{variables-table} except \TestType{}.
-Our experimental design therefore consists of
+A realization of the factors \Alpha{}, \Tier{}, \Class{}, \kay{}, \jay{}, and \eye{} specifies a regular language in MLRegTest (see \S\ref{subsec:mlregtest} for details).
+A \textit{model configuration} in the present context refers to a choice of regular language, training set size, and neural network architecture, which is to say a realization of all factors in \Cref{variables-table} except \TestType{}.
+Our experimental design consists of

 model configurations, each corresponding to a unique trained model.
+Models were trained with some \TrainSize{}.
+The correspondingly sized validation set was solely used to monitor (without any intervention) the progress of the networks during training.
 For all model configurations in the design, the associated trained model was evaluated on the four distinct test sets SR, SA, LR, and LA (described in \S\ref{sec:ds}) corresponding with the model configuration's regular language.
-In total, 108,000 observations of model accuracy scores were collected.
+In total, 86,400 observations of model accuracy scores were collected.